 This course offers traditional and recent approaches to studying various genres, themes, national and global traditions, historical periods, and critical issues in children's literature.
 Topics and texts vary from semester to semester.
 As topics change, this course may be repeated for credit.
+1 c.u.

-Prerequisite: WRT 107 with a final grade of C- or better, and either a 200-level literature course with a grade of C or better, or the consent of the Instructor.
+Prerequisites: WRT 107 with a final grade of C- or better, and either a 200level literature course with a grade of C or better, or the consent of the Instructor.